 Coffee Ice Cream

 I love coffee ice cream, but rarely get it because the caffeine does a number on me.
 If I have coffee or even mocha ice cream after dinner I’m jittery until 3 am.
-So, when I opened David Lebovitz‘s new book, The Perfect Scoop and found a recipe for coffee ice cream on page 34, the ice cream maker bowl immediately went into the freezer.

 If you make your own coffee ice cream, you can make it with decaffeinated beans!
 No late night jitters.
 Safe for kids.